 EXECUTIVE DIRECTOR: The Executive Director shall be a contracted position at the discretion of the Board of Directors to perform such duties and services as agreed upon annually by the Board and the Executive Director.
 The directives of the Board shall be conveyed to the Executive Director by the president.
-The president shall negotiate the terms of the Executive Director’s contract annually and present for approval at the Board’s Annual Planning Retreat.
-The terms of the contract must be approved by a two-thirds majority of the Board members present.
+The president shall negotiate the terms of the Executive Director’s contract annually and present to the Board for approval.
+If presented at a Board meeting, the terms of the contract must be approved by a two-thirds majority of the Board members present.
+If presented for approval by email or other electronic means, the terms of the contract must be approved by a two-thirds majority of the Board.

-No officer shall be elected or serve in the same capacity for more than two consecutive terms.
+No officer shall be elected in the same capacity for more than two consecutive terms.

-There shall be seven (7) directors, five (5) of whom shall be elected, one shall be the immediate past president and one shall be appointed.
-The five (5)elected directors shall serve terms of two years and shall be elected on a staggered 3/2 rotation.
+There shall be seven (7) directors, five (5) of whom shall be elected.
+The five (5) elected directors shall serve terms of two years and shall be elected on a staggered 3/2 rotation.
 The two (2) other directors shall be as follows: the immediate past president and a presidentially appointed director.
+If the immediate past president is unable to serve, a previous past president shall be appointed by the president.
 Each shall serve one-year terms.
 Terms shall run from June 1 of the year elected or appointed until the appropriate ensuing May 31.

 The directors shall be chosen in the following manner:

-One (1) director shall be the immediate past president to bring continuity and stability to the board of directors.
+One (1) director shall be the immediate past president, or other past president as noted above, to bring continuity and stability to the board of directors.

 One (1) director shall be appointed by the newly elected president.